maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 ```
 # Build and fit the model

 Alright, now the next step is to build a model that can predict whether a comment is negative or positive.
-LSTM's can be really useful since there is a dependeny between the beginning and the end of a sentence.
+LSTM's can be useful since there is a dependency between the beginning and the end of a sentence.
 We'll build a simple architecture accordingly with :
 - an Embedding layer
-- a LSTM layer
+- an LSTM layer
 - a Dense layer for the output

 The model is really simple and does not prevent overfitting...